PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ![VentMon Apache Ecosystem](https://user-images.githubusercontent.com/5296671/111052629-1a4de880-8422-11eb-9466-349d80afdfa5.png)

 Public Invention recently created a repo that builds a Docker file image that makes all of this possible locally without running Apache/CGI.
 Please visit [PIRDS-docker-local](https://github.com/PubInv/PIRDS-docker-local) for more details.
-A of March 25th, the Docker system is working on one computer (the authors), and another user has reported a problem with it; this is in an early rease stage.
+On March 25th, the Docker system is working on one computer (the authors), and another user has reported a problem with it; this is in an early rease stage.

 ![VentMon Docker Ecosystem](https://user-images.githubusercontent.com/5296671/111052632-25087d80-8422-11eb-8d85-7e72af57ff4f.png)